 Professional Learning Platforms for a Large Suburban DistrictKaty ISD is the second fastest growing district in the state of Texas, which presents challenges for offering high-quality professional development opportunities for all special education staff members that is effective and provides a consistent message of district expectations for student achievement and individual growth.
 Katy ISD embarked on a mission to provide multiple platforms for professional development for teachers, paraprofessionals and administrators.
 This article delves into some of the different ways that we meet our adult learner needs.

-Meeting Invitation and Call for Presentations (Due March 18, 2019)
+Meeting Invitation and Call for Presentations (COMING SOON)